30492 - ENTREPRENEURSHIP AND NEW BUSINESS STARTUP

 - Attendance: due to the practice-oriented teaching methodology, heavily based on interaction and class participation, attending is compulsory.
 Students must attend at least 75% of all classes.

 - The major course project is a teamwork aimed at performing the first stages of development of a business startup.
 Attending participants are asked to autonomously form teams around their own business ideas, or tasks proposed by the entrepreneurial teams of existing startups selected by the instructor.
 As a team, participants are asked to work on their project and deliver a final “power pitch” of the business idea they developed.
-This final presentation (and the related set of slides), determines the evaluation of the group assignment.
+This final presentation (and the related set of slides), determines the evaluation of the group assignment, but during the final presentation each member of the group has to present and participate actively to the discussion.
 Participants self-organize both individual roles and group activities to be carried out within the team.

-- Individual: each attending student is asked to individually provide a written “Peer Feedback” on the final presentation of another team.
+- each attending student is asked to individually provide a written “Peer Feedback” on the final presentation of another team (5 points).

-Non-attending students are assesses through a final written exam.
+Non-attending students are assessed through a final written exam.
 The final written exam includes 3-6 open questions on the teaching materials for non attending students.

 - Course materials on the course web-learning platform.